 High-achieving teenagers Presenter: Next on the programme we have an interview with someone who has been writing a book about high-achieving teenagers.
 Welcome, Louise Hardy.Louise: Hi, it’s lovely to be here.Presenter: Louise, many of these teenagers who have achieved success and fame early on, have done so through using new technology, haven’t they?
 Through blogging or using YouTube or Twitter?Louise: Absolutely, and the greatest example of this is Justin Bieber.
 As I think everyone on the planet knows, he started off by posting videos on YouTube at the age of 14 and was spotted by a talent scout who worked with the R&B singer Usher.
 After that he very rapidly became a worldwide sensation.Presenter: I heard that last year he was said to be more influential than Obama!

+Human Rights This is the preparation material for an English conversation lesson about human rights.
+Human rights are rights inherent to all human beings, whatever our nationality, place of residence, sex, national or ethnic origin, colour, religion, language, or any other status.
+We are all equally entitled to our human rights without discrimination.
+Universal human rights are often guaranteed by the law of a country, general principles and other sources of international law.
+International human rights laws give down obligations of Governments to act in certain ways or to refrain from certain acts, in order to promote and protect human rights and freedoms of individuals or groups.
 How can film help you teach or learn English?
 What can film and video add to the learning experience?
-Kieran Donaghy, who won the British Council’s TeachingEnglish blog award tells us why film is such a good resource, and recommends some useful websites.
+Kieran Donaghy, who won the British Council’s TeachingEnglish blog award tells us why film is such a good resource and recommends some useful websites, in one of our top five articles of all time, illustrated by artist Jamie Johnson.
 Language teachers have been using films in their classes for decades, and there are a number of reasons why film is an excellent teaching and learning tool.
 Learning from films is motivating and enjoyable Motivation is one of the most important factors in determining successful second-language acquisition.
 Films and TV shows are an integral part of students’ lives so it makes perfect sense to bring them into the language classroom.